lindsawi/HybSeq-SNP-Extraction/README.md

 This script will:
 1. Replace the FASTA headers
 2. Run WhatsHap to generate phased VCF using pipe characters
-3. Extract two fasta sequences for each gene, corresponding to two alleles
+3. Extract two FASTA sequences for each gene, corresponding to two alleles

 Command line: ``` bash extract_phase_subgenomes.sh "$prefix" ``` <br/>
-Output: One file containing two FASTA format subgenome sequences per inidividual per gene to be used in phylogenetic analysis
+Output: One file containing two FASTA format subgenome sequences per individual per gene to be used in phylogenetic analysis